beamPacer/DecisionMaker/README.md

 ## Current status

-The app is in beta, but currently only works properly on phones.
+The app is in beta through TestFlight, but currently only works properly on phones.
 Pad support is planned as a roadmap item, and certainly pre-app-store.

+Other things to consider before go-live:
+- Pad support as mentioned
+- iCloud storage for sharing decisions across devices
+- Localization into other languages than English

 ## Coding Philosophy